chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.knit.md

 The predicted spawning output (in millions of eggs) is given in Table \ref{tab:timeseries} and plotted in Figure \ref{fig:ssb}.
 The estimated spawning output decreases sharply in the mid-1970s reaching a low around 2000.
 The spawning output slowly increases between 2000 - 2010 with the rate of population growth increasing after 2011 as fish from recent strong classes begin to mature.
 The estimate of total biomass over time is shown in Figure \ref{fig:tot-bio}.

 The model estimates that the spawning output relative the unfished equilibrium spawning output declined below the management limit of 25 percent around 1983 and remained below the limit until 2016 (Figure \ref{fig:depl}).
 The relative stock status at the start of 2021 is estimated to be below the rockfish relative biomass target of 40 percent (0.3) but above the management threshold of 25 percent.

-### Reference Points

-Reference points were calculated using the estimated selectivity and catch distributions among fleets in the most recent year of the model (2020, Table \ref{tab:referenceES}).
-Sustainable total yields  were 113.45 mt when using an $SPR_{50\%}$ reference harvest rate.
-The spawning output equivalent to 40 percent of the unfished spawning output ($SB_{40\%}$) was 195.56 millions of eggs.

-The 2021 spawning output relative to unfished equilibrium spawning output is below the rockfish relative biomass target of 40 percent but greater that the management limit of 25 percent (Figure \ref{fig:depl}).
-The fishing intensity, $1-SPR$, was above the harvest rate limit ($SPR_{50\%}$) between the early 1970s and 2009, below the target between 2010 - 2016, and above the target in the final years of the model  (Table \ref{tab:timeseries} and Figure \ref{fig:1-spr}).
-Table \ref{tab:referenceES} shows the full suite of estimated reference points for the base model and Figure \ref{fig:yield} shows the equilibrium curve based on a steepness value fixed at 0.72.

 <!--chapter:end:33results.Rmd-->